-We are sensitive to the diverse cultures with whom we interact and we aim to make a positive contribution to the communities near to our operations.
-We highly value our workforce, and we are committed to providing a workplace free of discrimination where all employees are afforded opportunities and are rewarded upon merit and ability.
+We are sensitive to the diverse cultures with whom we interact and aim to make a positive contribution to the communities located near to our operations.

 The Company is committed to conducting its business to high ethical standards and in an open and honest manner.
-We seek to be fair in our relationships and dealings with our counterparties and strive to maintain strong relationships with our business partners, host governments, and within the communities close to our operations.
+We seek to be fair in our relationships and dealings with our counterparties and strive to maintain strong relationships with our business partners, host government and with the communities close

-Our operations play an important role in supporting the development of the oil and gas sector in the Kurdistan Region of Iraq and in contributing to the overall economic growth which is to the benefit of the people of Iraq.
+Our operations play an important role in supporting the development of the oil and gas sector in the Kurdistan Region of Iraq and in contributing to the region’s overall economic growth.

-Gulf Keystone developed a long‑term corporate responsibility (“CR”) plan in 2013 which was approved by the Ministry of Natural Resources (“MNR”), outlining ways in which we are working with the Kurdistan Regional Government and local authorities on an ongoing basis to achieve common corporate responsibility aims, with a particular focus on community engagement and investment, including training, education and healthcare.
+In 2013 Gulf Keystone developed a Corporate Responsibility (“CR”) Plan, which was approved by the KRG’s MNR, outlining ways in which we are working with them and the local authorities on an ongoing basis to achieve common social responsibility aims.
+The CR Plan has a particular focus on local community engagement and investment, including employment, training, education and healthcare initiatives.

 • to set out our CR strategy and delivery programme;